Corailla20/Easy-Drugs/README.md

 # Easy-Drugs

-Easy-Drugs is a simple cordova application using Ionic.
+Easy-Drugs is a simple Cordova application using Ionic.

 ## Install